RedFox20/libffmpeg/README.md

-# libav
+# libffmpeg
-LibAV prebuilt binaries for windows with MamaBuild support
+libffmpeg prebuilt binaries for windows and linux with MamaBuild support